mrouvier/tSNE/README.md

 ===========
 **Open-source implementation of tSNE **

-tSNE technique for dimensionality reduction that is particularly well suited for the visualization of high-dimensional datasets.
+tSNE is a technique for dimensionality reduction that is particularly well suited for the visualization of high-dimensional datasets.
 This code is a branch of [Laurens van der Maaten](http://lvdmaaten.github.io/tsne/) in which we add a command line parameters.

 Install